cybercongress/prompting/contrib/DEVELOPMENT_WORKFLOW.md

     - When merged into main, generate GitHub release and release notes.
 - CircleCI jobs
     - Merge staging into main and release version (needed to release code)
-    - Build and Test Bittensor (needed to merge PRs)
+    - Build and Test Cybertensor (needed to merge PRs)

-This document can be improved as the Bittensor project continues to develop and change.
+This document can be improved as the Cybertensor project continues to develop and change.